-NO. If you pay by credit card you may have protection under section 75 of the credit card act but that is only applicable in certain circumstances where the credit card company has a direct relationship with the supplier of your holiday accommodation.
-Some scammers will allow you to pay by credit card but ask you to pay a 3rd party who takes credit cards, and then on your instructions that company will transfer the funds directly to an account the scammers have told you to send it to.
-In this instance the company you paid by credit card have done nothing wrong and your money is not protected.
+NO. If you pay by credit card you may have protection under section 75 of the credit card act, but that is only applicable in certain circumstances where the credit card company has a direct relationship with the supplier of your holiday accommodation.
+Some scammers will allow you to pay by credit card but ask you to pay a 3rd party who takes credit cards and then on your instructions, that company will transfer the funds directly to an account the scammers have told you to send it to.
+In this instance the company you paid by credit card has done nothing wrong and your money is not protected.

 A fake website may have copied the legitimate details of a company, so when you check out the address and company details, even ATOL or ABTA, it all looks correct.
 Then the scammers ask you to “pay the owner directly” and send a transfer to an account that is in someone’s personal name, that is nothing to do with the genuine company.

 Has the website only been set up recently?
 Use the domain name registration records on sites such as who.is and see when the websites was registered.
 If it was registered only a few months ago, yet they are claiming to have been established for many years, or show customer reviews before this date, then that is a major warning sign.
 BUT even if the domain name for the website was established many years ago, don’t take that alone as proof they have been in business for a long time.
 The crooks can wait for an old domain name not being used to naturally expire, then apply to take it over, so it seems as if they have been trading for a long time.